Replicable-MARL/MARLlib/docs/source/intro.rst

 * it provides trained results, including learning curves and pretrained models specific to each task and algorithm's combination, with finetuned hyper-parameters to guarantee credibility.

 Before getting start, please make sure you've installed the fundamentally required dependency by following the :ref:`basic-installation`.
-Environment specific description is maintained in :ref:`env-installation`.
+Environment specific description is maintained in :ref:`env`.
 :ref:`quick-start` gives some basic examples.

 Citing MARLlib